EmanuelSanchez/latexTemplateFile/README.md

 # latexTemplateFile

-This is a basic template for writing essays, reports, tasks or any other type of document.
+This is a basic template for writing essays, reports or any other type of document.

 Basic structure: